This hybrid is an inquisitive, intelligent dog that makes an excellent candidate for owners who live in urban areas.

 He may be good at agility because he has speed and spunk.
 Try him out so that he can show off his skills and determination.

-But take care in weather extremes because he may be sensitive to both hot and cold weather.
+But take care of weather extremes because he may be sensitive to both hot and cold weather.

 English Toy Papillon Health and Conditions